 Support for Times Tables

 The school has launched a times tables scheme to encourage the development of times tables recall across the school.
 Below you will find a range of resources designed to help build confidence in practising all the times tables from 1×1 to 12×12.
 You will find a booklet of ideas for games and ‘tricks’ as well as the PowerPoint of our recent times tables workshop for parents.
 You will also find our full range of times tables booklets to work through, starting from Bronze and working through to Silver, Gold and then Platinum.
 When your child completes each stage, make sure they share their success with their class teacher, who will reward them with a special sticker.
-To compliment the bronze, silver and gold stages, we also have ‘plus’ booklets; these are designed to build confidence with complimentary division facts which can be derived from the multiplication facts from the preceding booklet.
+To complement the bronze, silver and gold stages, we also have ‘plus’ booklets; these are designed to build confidence with complementary division facts which can be derived from the multiplication facts from the preceding booklet.

 Times Tables Challenge Booklets: Bronze to Platinum

 - Silver Plus (368KB)

 Blank times tables grids and links to online resources:

 “We can move up if we don’t think we are challenging ourselves enough or we can move down, complete a challenge below and then move up again”-Year 6